 - Add one or more owners for the team.
 (Keep yourself as an owner so you can choose a default sensitivity label for files below.)

 - Choose the sensitivity label that you created for highly sensitive information from the Sensitivity dropdown list.

 In this tier, we restrict creating private channels to team owners.

 - In the Teams admin center, select the team that you created, and then select Edit.

 - Set Add and edit private channels to Off.

 Shared channel settings

 Shared channels doesn't have team-level settings.
-The shared channel settings you configure in the Teams admin center and Azure AD will be available for all teams regardless of sensitivity.
+The shared channel settings you configure in the Teams admin center and Microsoft Entra ID will be available for all teams regardless of sensitivity.